idalbo/data_engineering_zoomcamp_project/README.md

 ### Report in GDS

-After the production table were ready, a Google Data Studio simple report was generated, you can access it through the following link:https://datastudio.google.com/reporting/038356f3-3fb1-411a-9c80-c962f5d2f583.
+After the production table were ready, a Google Data Studio simple report was generated, you can access it through the [following link](https://datastudio.google.com/reporting/038356f3-3fb1-411a-9c80-c962f5d2f583).
 For the sake of simplicity, only few simple visuals of regional data, as well as two KPI cards with population information were displayed.

 ![image](https://user-images.githubusercontent.com/49947038/160274413-1be98a1f-13a3-4088-8e5c-6fcb05bef4ec.png)